Start My Answer

 1. Respond to each claim listed in the Complaint document.
 The first section of your Answer should focus on responding to each claim against you.
 You can admit, deny, or deny due to lack of knowledge.
 Most attorneys recommend that you deny as many claims as possible, which forces RSIEH to prove each claim individually.

 2. Assert your affirmative defenses.
 The next section of your Answer should list off your affirmative defenses.
-An affirmative defense is any legal reason that RSIEH does not have a strong case against you.
+An affirmative defense is any legal reason that you should not be held liable for the debt.
 A common affirmative defense for debt collection lawsuits is that the statute of limitations on debt has expired.
 We’ll discuss this more below.

 3. File the Answer with the court, and send a copy to the opposing attorney.
 After you’ve drafted your Answer with your responses to each claim and affirmative defenses, you’re ready to submit the document to the court.
 You can send it in the mail, drop it off at the courthouse, or have SoloSuit file it for you.
 Just be sure to make a copy and send it to the opposing attorney.